rithmschool/react_curriculum/Unit-02/01-react_router.md

 ### Adding react-router

-Now let's get started with react-router by running `npm install react-router@next`.
+Now let's get started with react-router by running `npm install --save react-router-dom@next`.
 Most of these examples are taken from [here](https://reacttraining.com/react-router/).

 ```js
 import React from 'react'